PittCaleb/trailblazer/README.md

       * At end of each segment, new best path becomes the parent and next segment is initiated
     * May need to add new parameter to allow for differing number of generations for each segment.
       * i.e. 500k to come up with basic solution, but then run this out for 1 million more just to see if a better path can ever be found
+* Intermediate goals
+  * Rather than just 1 end goal, multiple intermediary goals will be allowed
+  * This would permit it to run around a course, i.e. track, or maze
+* Colors
+  * Winning paths different color
+  * Color().WIN, Color().TERSE, Color().VERBOSE
+  * Color(count).TERSE returns one of X colors for count so multiple on screen are diff colors/shades
+  * ~~Reset Screen at end of simulation so only 1 path is shown at conclusion of simulation~~
 * UI
   * Allow UI Box to cease simulation
   * Data entry box